WHAT IS OCD?

 “What if I offended God?”; “What if I do something that goes against my morals?”

-Common Compulsions include praying over and over, praying or behaving “perfectly”, saying religious words or phrases over and over, avoidance of blasphemous or “immoral” thoughts, and mental review of behaviors check if they were “good” or “bad”
+Common compulsions include praying over and over, praying or behaving “perfectly”, saying religious words or phrases over and over, avoidance of blasphemous or “immoral” thoughts, and mental review of behaviors check if they were “good” or “bad”.

 RELATIONSHIP OCD